 If your wheels lock-up under hard braking conditions, your stopping distance is greatly increased.
 The ABS system takes notice of that and releases the brakes in a sort of “pulsing” fashion to decrease the overall braking distance.

 Alternatively, if accelerating in slippery conditions, chances are the vehicle will break traction with the road.
 In the event of that happening, the traction control system kicks in by reducing the engine's power to help the driver regain grip.

 If your ABS/Traction Control light turns on, it most likely means that these safety systems are no longer active.
 Have no fear, the car will still run and function perfectly fine, but greater caution should be taken while driving.
 Let’s have a look at some of the most common faults associated with the ABS/Traction Control light being on.

-Wheelspin sensors measure the rate at which the wheel spins which is then relayed to the ABS/Traction Control module.
+Wheelspin sensors, or calling by wheel speed sensors measure the rate at which the wheel spins which is then relayed to the ABS/Traction Control module.
 If one wheel is spinning faster than any of the rest, the car will then cut power to the engine until traction is regained.

 A defective sensor will likely disable the system and the driver will be left up to their own to try and regain traction.
 Common indications of a defective wheel speed sensor are excessive wheel spin when taking off from a standstill.

 As you might have guessed, the steering angle sensor is responsible for measuring the angle of the steering wheel.
 Another job the sensor has is to track the speed at which the wheel is turned.

 For the traction control system to work correctly, the vehicle must know where the driver is intending to go.
 If this sensor fails, the car effectively is left without traction control, but be careful as this issue might also be disguised as a bad clock spring.